CyberHappenings logo

 Hide ▲

-Microsoft Exchange Server 2016 and 2019 will reach the end of extended support on October 14, 2025.
+Microsoft Exchange Server 2016 and 2019 have reached the end of extended support on October 14, 2025.
 After this date, Microsoft will no longer provide technical support, bug fixes, time zone updates, or security patches for these versions.
 Administrators are urged to migrate to Exchange Online or upgrade to Exchange Server Subscription Edition (SE) to maintain support and security.
 Exchange 2016 and 2019 will continue to operate after October 14, 2025, but running these versions will expose organizations to potential security risks.
+Microsoft reminded administrators in January and September 2025 that Exchange Server 2016 and 2019 would reach the end of support in October 2025.

 Timeline